Convert Java to EXE

 enabling you to create cross-platform installations,

 Those installations are essentially executable jars

 is perhaps the most well known tool of this type,

-but if its pricing is beyond your budget, consider
+but if its pricing is beyond your budget, consider the free-with-restrictions

-the open source IzPack.
+or the open source IzPack.

 Finally, there is One Tool to Rule Them All -

 which can create both Windows desktop (MSI) and cross-platform